-Australia’s iconic health-food brand is working with food-technology experts at UNSW Sydney to make its emulsifier- and additive-free plant-based milks as creamy and silky as their dairy equivalents.
+Australia’s iconic health-food brand is working with UNSW food-technology experts to optimise the formulations and protocols for its dairy- and additive-free Barista milks so that they’re creamier, foamier, silkier and ‘stretchier’.

 On 2 December 2020, the CRC hosted its first online Research Showcase, highlighting projects approved, in progress and completed under our three Research Programs (RPs) over the CRC’s first full year of operation.